jkvince/jkvince/README.md

 - 👋 Hi, I’m @jkvince
 - 🎓 Computing with Machine Learning and AI at TU-Dublin
-- 🌱 I’m currently learning assembly, Python and Haskell
+- 🌱 I’m currently learning assembly, Python and C